HarishaPrakash/Devops_MS_Thesis/README.md

 6. Grafana set up completed

+7. **Note: We have only set up Grafana now.
+No data will be visible at this stage.
+Only after running the Pipeline, data can be seen on the dashboard**

 ## Paste the Gitlab and Sonarqube API token and Gitlab Project ID in get_metrics.py file

 1. Go to `cd <root_folder>/devops/pipeline/integration-server`